yodle/new-relic-synthetics-manager/README.md

 ```

 Update New Relic with the latest synthetic code for the specified synthetic.
+* --name <synthetic_name> - name of synthetic to update.
+This should be the name used when the synthetic was created.

 ### Import a synthetic from New Relic